-Figure 11 provides a summary of the steps, useful materials and timeline that administrators should take during the TAPS component of TKES.
+Figure 15 provides a summary of the steps, useful materials located on the GaDOE TLE Electronic Platform for administrators to use during the TAPS component of TKES.

-Figure e 11: Summary of the Teacher Assessment on Perform nance Standards Proces SS Step Description Materials Needed Timeline 1: Orientation Building administrators conduct a TAPS orientation session for classroom teachers using the TAPS Orientation PowerPoint Presentation.
-During this session, all teachers should receive the electronic TKES Handbook.
-To help teachers become familiar with the contents of the electronic TKES Handbook, administrators may use activities received during the TKES training.
-Administrators should make teachers aware of the resources available on the GaDOE website and may also want to make additional reference materials (e.g. fact sheets, FAQs) available to teachers.
-Required TAPS Orientation PowerPoint Presentation TKES Handbook Optional TKES Handbook Scavenger Hunt Activity Fact Sheets RT3 Frequently Asked Questions August 2012 2: Self- Assessment Teachers will complete a required self-assessment to reflect on their areas of strength and growth related to each standard.
-Although a Professional Development Plan (PDP) is not a required component of the TAPS self-assessment, teachers should be encouraged to use the results of their self-assessment to inform their strategies for professional growth.
-Required • Self-Assessment Form August 2012 3: Familiarization Building administrators conduct familiarization session(s) on TAPS to answer questions and to help teachers understand what administrators will be looking for in the evaluation.
-Administrators present the TAPS Rating Teacher Performance PowerPoint Presentation to describe the formative and summative evaluation process and use of performance rubrics.
-Administrators may consider doing activities such as Look Fors and Red Flags, Matching Observation and Documentation with Performance Standards, Evidence of Performance, A Clean Room, and/or What's in a Rubric to help teachers develop a greater understanding of how they will be evaluated.
-Administrators may provide time for ongoing familiarization sessions to allow time for these activities.
-Required TAPS Rating Teacher Performance PowerPoint Presentation Optional Look-Fors and Red Flags Activity Matching Observation and Documentation with Performance Standards Activity Documentation of Performance Activity A Clean Room Activity What's in a Rubric Activity September 2012 to October 2012
+Figure 15: Summary of the Teacher Assessment on Performance Standards (TAPS) Process

+Step Description Materials Needed Timeline 1: Orientation Building administrators conduct a TAPS orientation session for classroom teachers using the TAPS Orientation video.
+During this session, all teachers should receive the electronic TKES Implementation Handbook.
+To help teachers become familiar with the contents of the electronic TKES Implementation Handbook, administrators may use activities received during the TKES training.
+Administrators should make teachers aware of the support resources available from the GaDOE Required• TAPS Orientation• TKES Implementation Handbook• Detional• Scavenger Hunt Activity• Fact Sheets• RT3 Frequently Asked Questions August 2013 2: Self- Assessment • Teachers will complete a required Self-Assessment to reflect on their areas of strength and growth related to each standard.
+Teachers should be encouraged to use the results of the self-assessment to inform their strategies for professional growth.
+Required • Self-Assessment • Pre-Evaluation Conference August 2013 3: Familiarization Building administrators conduct familiarization session(s) on TAPS to answer questions and to help teachers understand what administrators will be looking for in the evaluation.
+Administrators should provide time for ongoing familiarization sessions which utilize resources available from the GaDOE.
+A Pre-Evaluation Conference (August/September) is a follow-up to the Orientation and the beginning of the Familiarization process, as well as a review of the self-assessment.
+Familiarization will be an ongoing process throughout the year as needed.
+Teachers will not be required to sign-off on this container in the GaDOE TLE Electronic Platform since the familiarization is ongoing throughout the year.
+Required Fact Sheets Optional TAPS Rating Teacher Performance PowerPoint Presentation Look-Fors and Red Flags Activity Matching Observation and Documentation with Performance Standards Activity Documentation of Performance Activity A Clean Room Activity What's in a Rubric Activity Pre-Evaluation Conference TKES Implementation Handbook August 2013 to May 2014